PoC vs prototype vs MVP in mobile app development

 A prototype is not meant to be pixel perfect.
 Instead, it should be capable of pointing out any errors regarding design or development early on.
 Prototyping is another way in which you can save costs as well as generate new ideas regarding implementation.
 This is how we get to the third methodology of validating a product concept, the MVP.

-3. The Minimum Viable Product (MVP) approach
+3. The Minimum Viable Product (MVP) in mobile app development

 An MVP, or minimum viable product, is a concept popularized by Eric Ries, author of The Lean Startup.
 Ries defined the MVP as ‘that version of a product which allows a team to collect the maximum amount of validated learning about customers with the least effort.’
 This method allows you to start the learning process immediately, and make adjustments along the way, by building a product and seeing if and how customers engage with it.